Preventing Bowel Obstruction and Crohn’s Disease: Essential Tips

 The treatment options may include:

-• Medication: drugs that can reduce inflammation, pain, nausea, or vomiting, as well as antibiotics if there is an infection.
+• Medication: drugs that can reduce inflammation, pain, nausea, or vomiting, if there is an infection.

 • Intravenous fluids: fluids that are given through a vein to prevent dehydration and correct electrolyte imbalance.